MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 `.alter` `table` *TableName* `ingestion` `json` `mapping` *MappingName* *MappingInJsonFormat*

 Alters an existing mapping (full mapping replace).
-This mapping can be referenced from the ingestion command instead of sending the mapping iteself inside the command.
+This mapping can be referenced from the ingestion command instead of sending the mapping itself as part of the command.

 **Example**